gullerya/object-observer/docs/performance-report.md

 - reading from observed arrays: detection of read property is performed in order to supply array mutation methods like `shift`, `push`, `splice`, `reverse` etc
 - mutation of __values__ that are objects / arrays: additional overhead comes from attaching / detaching those to the observed graph, proxying newcomers, revoking removed ones, creating internal system observers

+Pay attention: __each and every__ object / array (including all the nested ones) added to the observed tree processed by means of cloning and turning into observed one; in the same way, __each and every__ object / array removed from the observed tree is being 'restored' (proxy revoked and cloned object returned, but not to the actual original object).

 Tests described below are covering most of those flows.

 <span style="color:green">__In overall it looks to me, that `object-observer`'s impact on the application is negligible from both, CPU and memory aspects.__